MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## Office 365 Management API schemas

-This article provides details on the Common schema as well as each of the product specific schemas.
+This article provides details on the Common schema as well as service-specific schemas.
 The following table describes the available schemas.

 |Name of schema|Description|
 |:-----|:-----|